 The period during which we keep your information will depend on a number of things.
 For example:

-if you have consented to receiving marketing information we will keep your contact details for as long as we still have your consent;
+if you have consented to receive marketing information we will keep your contact details for as long as we still have your consent;

 if you have an account with us, we will keep your information until you delete that account or it has been inactive for 50 months;